307 Kresge Hall

-As there may be compelling individual circumstances that would warrant residing off campus, exceptions to this requirement must be submitted to the Assistant Director of Housing and Residence Life or designee.
-Individuals seeking an exception must file a waiver form and submit the appropriate documents.
+As there may be compelling individual circumstances that would warrant residing off campus, exceptions to this requirement must be submitted to the Residence Life Office.
+Individuals seeking an exception must complete and Exemption Form and submit the appropriate documents.

 Exemptions may be granted with appropriate documentation under the following circumstances: